Dooars

 The Dooars or Duars (/duˈɑːrz/) are the alluvial floodplains in eastern-northeastern India and southern Bhutan that lie south of the outer foothills of the Himalayas and north of the Brahmaputra River basin.
 This region is about 30 km wide and stretches over about 350 km from the Teesta River in West Bengal to the Dhansiri River in Udalguri district of Assam.
 The region forms the gateway to Bhutan.
 It is part of the Terai-Duar savanna and grasslands ecoregion.

-Dooars means 'doors' in Assamese, Kamtapuri, Bengali, Maithili, Bhojpuri, and Magahi languages.
+Dooars means 'doors' in Assamese, Bengali, Bhojpuri, Kamtapuri, Magahi and Maithili languages.
 There are 18 passages or gateways between the hills in Bhutan and the plains in India.
 This region is divided by the Sankosh River into Eastern and Western Dooars, consisting of an area of 880 sqkm.